Wednesday, October 21, 2020

 viewed through a cookie-cutter,

-and so the city gets cinched.
+and so the city gets cinched,

 cowing the sun to slouch under crimson.

-the many windshields,
+then the many windshields

-they gleam as if to gasp,
+gleam as if to gasp,

-has someone or something been strangled?
+has someone or something

 do they wonder?

-deep within the miles, for just a moment,
+deep within the miles

 ==============